hayleyw7/hayleyw7/README.md

 Hi there! 👋,

 I'm a front-end development student at Turing School of Software & Design.
-All of my repos are school projects and assignments so far, illustrating my coding journey.

 ---

 ### Projects

- ---
+All of my repos are school projects and assignments so far, illustrating my coding journey.

+My largest projects are pinned below.
+Please lt me know if you have any questions.